Brandon Stadium

 Brandon Stadium, also known as Coventry Stadium, is located 6 miles east of Coventry in Brandon, Warwickshire, England.
 It was the home of the Coventry Bees motorcycle speedway team.
 It also hosted BriSCA F1 Stock Car Racing on the 1st Saturday of the month from April through to November.
 From 1978 until early 2016 it intermittently hosted greyhound racing.
-As of 2022, it is closed and has become dilapidated after several fires, including an arson attack.
+As of 2023, it is closed and has become dilapidated after several fires, including an arson attack in 2022.

 Speedway

 History

+Brandon Stadium's first speedway meeting took place on 29 September 1928, hot on the heels of Coventry's first speedway venue at Lythalls Lane Stadium.
+Coventry were founder members of the National League from 1932 to 1933.
+The team were all set to return to action in 1934, but the Brandon proprietor C. W. East suddenly put the stadium up for sale.
+Despite challenge matches taking place during 1934 and 1936, league speedway would not return to Brandon for 15 years.
+Coventry was devastated during the war and after the war the stadium freehold was acquired by the Sanderson's (Allan and wife Hilda) and it was not until 1948 that speedway returned.

-Brandon Stadium's first speedway meeting took place on 29 September 1928.
-The track was owned by Midland Sports Stadiums (who also owned Leicester Speedway) and Charles Ochiltree promoted the Speedway and Stock Car Racing until his death in 1998.
+The track then ran under the company Midland Sports Stadiums (who also owned Leicester Speedway) and Charles Ochiltree promoted the Speedway and Stock Car Racing until his death in 1998.
 His son Martin then carried on promoting duties until the stadium was sold to Avtar Sandhu in 2003.
-The stadium's capacity is approximately 12.500.
+The stadium's capacity is approximately 12,500.
 The record attendance for Brandon stands at 24,000, and was set during a speedway meeting, the Brandonapolis of 1954 on a Thursday night, where they locked the gates and were turning away buses.

 The shale speedway track, which is inside the dog track is 301 m in length while the greyhound track is 409 m in length.

 Brandon Stadium has been a popular stop for many high-profile speedway events in its lifetime.
-Under the old format of the Speedway World Championship events including the British Speedway Championship, the Commonwealth and Overseas Finals as well as hosting the 1998, 1999 and 2000 Speedway Grand Prix of Great Britain.
-The 'Brandonapolis' is an annual event at Brandon which features some of the world's best speedway riders.
-It was postponed in 2011 due to the BSPA dispute of the 2011 Elite League Season.
+Under the old format of the Speedway World Championship events including the British Speedway Championship, the Commonwealth and Overseas finals as well as hosting the 1998, 1999 and 2000 Speedway Grand Prix of Great Britain.
+The 'Brandonapolis' was an annual event at which featured some of the world's best speedway riders.
+It was postponed in 2011, due to a dispute with the BSPA.

-In 1991, Brandon Stadium staged the Under-21 World Championship Final which was won by Denmark's Brian Andersen who defeated fellow Dane Morten Andersen in a runoff after both finished on 14 points.
-Australia's Jason Lyons finished third, while the leading British rider Joe Screen finished in 5th place with 10 points.

-The speedway also hosted the last Speedway World Team Cup Final in 2000 (won by Sweden) after having previously held the Final in 1993 won by the United States.
+In 1991, Brandon Stadium staged the Under-21 World Championship final which was won by Denmark's Brian Andersen.
+The stadium also hosted the last Speedway World Team Cup Final in 2000 (won by Sweden) after having previously held the final in 1993 won by the United States.